nunofachada/perfandpubtools/README.md

 A more advanced use case for [perfstats] consists of comparing multiple setups associated with different computational sizes within the same implementation (e.g., the same sorting algorithm).
+A set of multiple setups is designated as an *implementation spec*, which are the basic objects accepted by the [perfstats], [speedup] and [times_table] functions.
+An implementation spec defines one or more *setups* for a single *implementation*.

 In this example we analyze how the performance of the [Bubble sort] algorithm varies for increasing vector sizes.
 First, perform a number of runs with [sorttest.c] using [Bubble sort] for vectors of size 10,000, 20,000 and 30,000:

 ```
 $ for RUN in {1..10}; do for SIZE in 10000 20000 30000; do /usr/bin/time ./sorttest bubble $SIZE $RUN 2> time_bubble_${SIZE}_${RUN}.txt; done; done